WinterAxis/ESV-MD-Bible/The_Bible_esv/18_Job/Job_37.md

 The Almighty--we cannot find him; he is great in power; justice and abundant righteousness he will not violate.

 ###### 24
-Therefore men fear him; he does not regard any who are wise in their own conceit." ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+Therefore men fear him; he does not regard any who are wise in their own conceit."

 ***